 Repurpose It as a Kitchen Island

-Don't need another dresser?
-Turn it into something else — in this case, a DIY kitchen island by Number Fifty-Three.
+If you don't need another dresser, you can turn it into something else.
+In this case, a DIY kitchen island by Number Fifty-Three.
 The finished island has fresh paint, a shelf to replace the bottom drawer, and a roomy new top.
-The latter's overhang is supported by painted-to-match wooden brackets.Continue to 18 of 26 below.
+The latter's overhang is supported by painted-to-match wooden brackets.Continue to 17 of 25 below.

 Keep It Sleek With Lacquer